-A great letter gives the admissions committee at your dream med school deeper insight into the person you are and the doctor you may become.
+A great letter gives the admissions committee at your dream medical school deeper insight into the person you are and the doctor you may become.

-Here’s a quick overview of how to choose the right people to write your medical school recommnedations and ensure you get the right message across.
+Here’s a quick overview of how to choose the right people to write your medical school recommendations and ensure you get the right message across.

-Hopefully, you've built relationships with individuals who would speak well on your behalf.
 Current professors and doctors with whom you work or volunteer are your best choices.
 But former professors and doctors with whom you've worked in the past are fine, too.
-(If you're applying to an osteopathic school, you must have a letter from a DO.)
+(If you're applying to osteopathic schools, you must have a letter from a DO.)
 The best recommendations come from people who know and honestly like you as a person.

 It’s natural to feel anxious about approaching prospective recommenders, especially if some time has passed since you've worked with them.
 But professors and doctors are used to receiving this kind of request, and most will be happy (even flattered) to write a recommendation on your behalf.
-Courtesy goes a long way in these interactions—for example, make sure you ask well in advance of the deadline!
+Courtesy goes a long way in these interactions.
 A sincere thank-you note at the end of the process, not matter what the outcome, is essential.

 Fantastic letters come from recommenders who can write about your specific traits and talents.
-Furnish them with a copy of your résumé, a personal statement, and any other materials that will remind them about what you've achieved.
+Provide them wiht a copy of your CV or résumé, a personal statement, and any other materials that will remind them about what you've achieved.
 Also let them know which medical programs you're applying to and why.

 If you apply directly from undergrad, you likely have access to pre-health or pre-med advising, and your letters will be handled by that office.
 They will copy and send your recommendations to your list of schools.
 If you are a returning adult student, you may have to take care of all the requests and letters yourself.